Moldova declares Russian deputy PM Rogozin persona non grata

 Moldova has been governed by pro-Western leaders since 2009 and inked an EU Association Agreement in 2014.
 Russia retaliated by halting imports of Moldovan farm produce, depriving Europe's poorest country of a key market for its wine, fruit and vegetables.

-Relations suffered further this year due to a dispute in March over the treatment of Moldovan officials traveling to or through Russia, and the expulsion of five Russian diplomats in May.
+Relations suffered further this year due to a dispute in March over the treatment of Moldovan officials travelling to or through Russia, and the expulsion of five Russian diplomats in May.

 In an interview with Reuters last Friday, pro-Russian President Igor Dodon said the government was deliberately seeking to bait Russia.